sepulous/steganos/README.md

 # Steganos
-Steganos is a basic command-line based steganography toolkit written in vanilla Python.
+Steganos is a command-line based toolkit written in vanilla Python that support various basic steganographic and cryptographic data hiding techniques.

 # Techniques to Support
 * Text steganography